AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 vec.sort(); // vec is now [1, 2, 3]
 ```

-**`BinaryHeap<T>`**: A `BinaryHeap<T>` is automatically sorted as a max-heap, with the largest element always at the top.
+**`BinaryHeap&lt;T&gt;`**: A `BinaryHeap&lt;T&gt;` is automatically sorted as a max-heap, with the largest element always at the top.
 To get a sorted collection from a heap, repeatedly pop elements from the heap.

 Example: